Autumn in the Loire with Jonathan Moseley

 Prices are updated regularly to reflect the increases in airline costs.

-The price for our Stansted departure will be added in Spring 2018 when the airline has released it's flight schedule.
+The price for flights from regional airports will be added our as soon as the airline has released its flight schedule.

 £250.00 per person (final balance due 8 weeks before departure)

-(until the flight prices have been released by RyanAir for October 2018, deposits will remain fully refundable.
+(until the flight prices have been released by easyjet for October 2018, deposits will remain fully refundable.
 We will contact you in advance to inform you when your deposit will become non-refundable)

 Full payment is required for any bookings made after Monday 2nd April 2018 (6 months before the departure date)